nitya-balaji/gpu-kernel-performance-optimizer/README.md

   - Triggered on demand via the `/train` route in the Flask app

 - **Prediction Pipeline (`src/pipeline/predict_pipeline.py`)**
-  - Separate inference pipeline for real-time predictions
+  - Separate prediction pipeline for real-time predictions
-  - Loads `model.pkl` and `preprocessor.pkl` to ensure consistent preprocessing between training and inference
+  - Loads `model.pkl` and `preprocessor.pkl` to ensure consistent preprocessing between training and prediction
   - Accepts user input from the Flask web app and returns a predicted runtime in milliseconds

 ### Model Deployment